 Small Toilet Buying Guide

-If you want to get some really good ideas about fitting bathrooms out in very small spaces, try designers websites and pinch some of the ideas that the designers have come up with.
+If you want to get some really good ideas about fitting bathrooms out in very small spaces, try designers’ websites.
+Pinch some of the ideas that the designers have come up with.

 Space Saving Ideas In Small Bathrooms

 A bathroom, no matter its size, should be functional.
-A small space is more likely to seem cluttered than a larger one, so it’s important to deposit all the things you use rarely and keep only the things you use daily or several times a day on the counter.
+Smaller spaces seem more likely can clutter than a larger one.
+So, it’s important to deposit all the things you use rarely.
+Keep only the things you use daily or several times a day on the counter.

 Bathtub or Shower

 Place glass doors for your shower or bathtub instead of a curtain.
-If you do this, you will create the illusion of an open space and the bathroom will seem larger.
-If a glass door is not an option, always go for light colored shower curtains.
-If you choose a darker curtain, the bathroom will seem smaller.
+If you do this, you will create the illusion of open space and the bathroom will seem larger.
+However, if a glass door is not an option, always go for light color shower curtains.
+When you choose a darker curtain, the bathroom will seem smaller.

 Light and Mirrors

-Hope you enjoyed reading our reviews of compact toilets for small bathrooms.
-If you have a small bathroom but would also like also have a bidet, take a look at our reviews on bidet toilet seats and see how you can have both without using any extra space.
-If you can leave more space for in your bathroom, check our top 10 toilets list.
+See how you can have both without using any extra space.
+If you can leave more space in your bathroom, check our top 10 toilets list.